GPS Tracking Laws By State in 2025

 Kentucky

-Kentucky Statute 508.152 prevents unlawful tracking of a vehicle without the owner’s permission.
+Kentucky Statute 508.152 prevents unlawful tracking of a vehicle without the owner or lessee’s permission, including both installation and use.
 Exceptions are law enforcement or legal guardians tracking a minor.

 Louisiana